Turn Your Treasures Into a Charitable Legacy

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at Girls Inc. Foundation by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that your estate will receive a federal estate tax charitable deduction.
+You can leave a legacy at Girls Inc. by donating property to us through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Girls Inc. Foundation, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Girls Inc., consider making a gift to us in his or her name.

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
 If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.

-- Contact Sarah Elliott at 214-654-4559 or SElliott@girlsincdallas.org for additional information on giving a gift of personal property.
+- Contact Mimi Bishop at 214-654-4559 or firstname.lastname@example.org for additional information on giving a gift of personal property.

 - Seek the advice of your financial or legal advisor.